DHTMLX/docs-spreadsheet/docs/api/spreadsheet_mergecells_method.md

 ### Description

-@short: merges a range of cells into one or makes merged cells unmerged
+@short: merges a range of cells into one or splits merged cells

 ### Usage